 Speaking of which, what enabled you to be as successful as you have been in your career?

-I’ll tell you two words: Laurie Baker—my wife.
+I’ll tell you two words: Laurie Baker, my wife.
 I met her in Germany.
-She was a Department of Defense school teacher.
-When I married Laurie and we started having children, I think it only increased my desire to serve in the Army and to do as much as I could to benefit the men and women who I had the honor of either leading or serving with.
+She was a Defense Department schoolteacher.
+When I married Laurie and we started having children, I think it only increased my desire to serve in the Army and to do as much as I could to benefit the men and women whom I had the honor of either leading or serving with.

 What’s your leadership philosophy?

 I think I am direct in my leadership.
 I ask people to take on tasks.
 I give them a vision of what I’m trying to achieve and let them go and accomplish it.
 I also lead from the front.
 So I do not spend that much time in my headquarters and haven’t throughout my whole career.
-I’d rather be out among the men and women of my units—whether it was as a company commander visiting my communications teams up on hilltops in Germany or as a battalion commander in Iraq, driving around central Iraq with my security patrol visiting our different small signal elements.
+I’d rather be out among the men and women of my units — whether it was as a company commander visiting my communications teams up on hilltops in Germany or as a battalion commander in Iraq, driving around central Iraq with my security patrol visiting our different small signal elements.
 Today, I’m only in my headquarters at Fort Huachuca about five days a month.
-I have a global command and try to be among the units and the men and women of our command across [the world]—Korea, the Pacific, Europe, Southwest Asia, across the United States.
+I have a global command and try to be among the units and the men and women of our command (around the world) — Korea, the Pacific, Europe, Southwest Asia, across the United States.

 I think the other aspects of my leadership style are empathy and a strong belief in the value of treating people with dignity and respect.
 I try to give the men and women of my command, the people I’ve worked with over the decades, as many opportunities as possible to allow them to be as successful as possible.